codekoriko/wsl-pathlib/README.md

 ## Features
-- Works on both WSL and Windows side
-- Lazy loading of the wsl_path and win_path properties on first access
+- Lazy loading of the wsl_path and win_path properties on first access.
-- Base `Path` object fully functional
+- Base `Path` object remains fully functional.
+- Obviously works on both WSL and Windows side.

 ## Limitations
-- Only works for paths living in the wsl's `'/mnt/'` mount point. `'/home/'` won't work.
+- Only works for the windows drives, (paths living in the wsl's `'/mnt/'` mount point) so `'/home/'` won't work for example.
-- Performs very simple checks, for example: `if path[1] == ":" => windows`.
-I haven't fiddle with it to see how it behave for different edge cases.

 ## Installation